Let me tell you, you will use this homemade guacamole dip on everything! Sandwiches, pizzas, or just on its own!

 - Serve on its own, with tacos, or burritos!

-Dan loves his homemade guacamole served with Tostitos.
+Mr. TCW loves his homemade guacamole served with Tostitos.
 I prefer pitas or bread.
 I absolutely love guacamole in my burritos, on my tacos, in my sandwiches, and basically anywhere I can add it!
-Check out some of my favourite recipes below that use this homemade guacamole recipe!
+Check out some of my favorite recipes below that use this homemade guacamole recipe!